MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 7. *Plan to produce*, which has parallel branches to 3. *Plan and recruit your workforce*, 4. *Onboard and manage the employee lifecycle*.

-8. *Procure to pay*, which has unshown parallel branches that connect to 3. *Plan and recruit your workforce* and *Manage travel and expenses*.
+8. *Source to pay*, which has unshown parallel branches that connect to 3. *Plan and recruit your workforce* and *Manage travel and expenses*.

 9. *Project to profit*, which has unshown parallel branches connect to 3. *Plan and recruit your workforce*, 4. *Onboard and manage the employee lifecycle*, and 4.iv. *Manage travel and expenses*.